 Candidates' knowledge of various types of equipment requires examination, especially with regard to their recommendations to others.

-• Setting short (5 minute) presentation tasks assesses both a candidate's knowledge and communication skills.
+• Setting short (5 minute) presentation tasks assesses both a candidate's research and knowledge as well as their communication skills.

 6. Walking Skills